Skip to main content

 Station 5: The Data Wall

+The Data Wall is based on Chapter 5: Counting the Treasure and turns raw experiment results into something a five-year-old can read at a glance.
 Using the results from Station 4, each team creates a simple bar graph on a large sheet of paper.
 Which airplane flew farthest?
 How many objects sank versus floated?
-This station turns raw results into something visual.
+Encourage bright colors and big labels so the finished graph doubles as party decoration.

 Supplies: Large paper, rulers, markers, crayons.